Crowds out in droves to support locals on fight night

 ALBUQUERQUE, N.M.
-(KRQE)- The fight night excitement was alive in Albuquerque.
-UFC fans were out in full force supporting local contenders.
-People packed in Uptown Sports Bar and were fired up to watch hometown heroes in action.
+(KRQE)- The fight night excitement was alive in Albuquerque Saturday evening as UFC fans were out in full force supporting local contenders.
+People packed into Uptown Sports Bar and were fired up to watch hometown heroes in action.

 “The Jon Jones fight you know he’s a good fighter coming back from a lot of things happening to him so getting back on the right track is number one for him so that’s what I’m looking forward to,” says Allen Flowers.